-- Maximum limit: Thirty percent (30%) of the portfolio for all deposits - Maximum maturity: Three hundred sixty (360) days - On uncollateralized deposits, limited to FDIC insured amount of two hundred-fifty thousand (\$250,000) - Amounts over FDIC insured amount must be fully collateralized - Credit Requirement: For federally insured deposits of two hundred-fifty thousand (\$250,000) or less, no minimum credit rating required.
+- Maximum limit: Thirty percent (30%) of the portfolio for all deposits - Maximum maturity: Five (5) years - On uncollateralized deposits, limited to FDIC insured amount of two hundred-fifty thousand (\$250,000) - Amounts over FDIC insured amount must be fully collateralized - Credit Requirement: For federally insured deposits of two hundred-fifty thousand (\$250,000) or less, no minimum credit rating required.
 For deposits over two hundred-fifty thousand (\$250,000): Ratings of A, A2, or A or better by two of the three nationally recognized rating agencies: S&P, Moody's, or Fitch, respectively.

-Pursuant to Government Code 53637, the Agency is prohibited from investing in certificate of deposits of a state or federal credit union if a member of the legislative body or decision-making authority serves on the board of directors or committee.
+Pursuant to Government Code 53637, the Agency is prohibited from investing in certificate of deposits of a state or federal credit union if a member of the Agency's Board of Directors or decision-making authority serves on the board of directors or committee.

-10.8 Money Market Mutual Funds
+11.8 Money Market Mutual Funds